 Solar panels are a great source of clean energy.
 However, some people feel that they can detract from the aesthetic appeal of a home.
 With a solar shingle, you can have the best of both worlds.
 The Tesla solar tiles look great and provide an abundance of clean energy.

-Our latest home will have a Tesla solar roof and 2 power walls.
+Our most recent project has a Tesla solar roof and 2 power walls.
 The Tesla roof is a 15 kW system and the two power walls can store up 27 kWh of power.
 The stored power can be used after the sun goes down.

 Highly Efficient Mechanical System